hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 ```

 [21:51:23](#bd45gHgLDDZZqWvJ1ZfO0fcmeIqdM-VyBpwRlVi02bI) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
-Possible reason is, that there would have to be another condition in the code, so it would slow down evaluation Ì†ΩÌ∏ï
+Possible reason is, that there would have to be another condition in the code, so it would slow down evaluation üòï

 [21:59:24](#RbTOAifL9QqhwKv5hpZr_HRA-rpnIJAVOicnHj_MnVg) <hiiamboris (NOT THIS ONE)>:
 Alan wants this too